LuyiLi/FireFighting_RL/README.md

 To configure the python interpreter, please create a virtual environment and install the required packages described in `requirements.txt`.

 ```
-conda create -n firefight_env python=3.9
+conda create -n firefight_env python=3.7.16
 conda activate firefight_env
 pip install -r requirements.txt
 ```

 Please be aware that a version of `torch` higher than `1.13.1` is acceptable.
 We have successfully tested our program with `torch 2.1.0`, and it performed as expected.
 However, it is important to note that a version of `torch` lower than `1.13.1`may not work correctly.
 For example, our testing with `torch 1.10.1` resulted in a failure to execute the program.
+Refer to requirements.txt to see the training environment.

 Our code can be deployed on `Ubuntu 18.04`and `Ubuntu 20.04`.
 The GPU of our training lattop is `NVIDIA GeForce RTX 3080`, and the CUDA version is `11.3`.